Leon W. Johnson: Death and legacy

 Johnson settled in McLean, Virginia and worked as a consultant.
 His hobbies included growing flowers, and he was president of the National Capitol Dahlia Society.
 He was interviewed for The World at War.

 He died of a respiratory infection on 10 November 1997 at Belvoir Woods health care facility in Fairfax, Virginia, and was buried in Arlington National Cemetery next to his wife, Lucille Taylor Johnson, who had died in 1983.
-He was survived his two daughters, Sarah Abbott and Sue Vandenberg, who had married Hoyt S. Vandenberg Jr., the son of General Hoyt S. Vandenberg.
+He was survived by his two daughters, Sarah Abbott and Sue Vandenberg, who had married Hoyt S. Vandenberg Jr., the son of General Hoyt S. Vandenberg.
 Of Johnson's Medal of Honor, war correspondent Andy Rooney wrote in 1995 that "no infantryman deserved it more than this good and brave Air Force general."

 In 2008, Johnson's grandson, Leon Abbott, donated the medal to the U.S. Army Heritage and Education Center in Carlisle, Pennsylvania, which holds a large collection of material relating to the 44th Bombardment Group.
 "There's a book by Tom Wolfe, The Right Stuff", Abbott recalled.
 "I do feel my grandfather had the right stuff."